DoubangoTelecom/idoubs/branches/2.0/readme.txt

 h) open mydoubs/iPhone/idoubs/branches/2.0/ios-ngn-stack.xcodeproj
 	1) Very Important: make sure that the right base sdk is selected (iOS SDK x.y): Right click on "ios-ngn-stack" => "Get Info" => "Build" tab => From "Architectures" group adjust "Base SDK" and select "iOS x.y".
-	2) build Doubango: Right click on "Doubango" aggregate target and select "Build Doubango"
+	2) build Doubango: Right click on "Doubango" aggregated target and select "Build Doubango"
 	3) build the NGN stack: Right click on "ios-ngn-stack" target and select "Build ios-ngn-stack"
 	4) build the audio test application: Right click on "testAudioCall" and select "Build testAudioCall".
 For now don't try to run the test application.
 See next section for more information.